FDA approved for more than 25 years

 • Low-level laser light therapy (LLT).
 Unlike the lasers that remove body hair, LLT uses low-intensity light to stimulate cellular activity — including in hair follicles.
 In one 24-week study, 40 participants received daily treatments with a helmet-style LLT device or a sham device.
 After 24 weeks, those who received LLT therapy were found to have greater hair density and thickness.

-• Hair transplant.
+• Hair transplants.
 According to the American Academy of Dermatology (AAD), you’re a good candidate for a hair transplant if you have enough healthy hair on your scalp and can still grow hair in areas where you’re experiencing thinning.
-The only problem is that hair transplants can be costly, and they generally aren’t covered by health insurance.
+These treatments, while often effective, are often prohibitive because hair transplants can be costly, and they generally aren’t covered by health insurance.

-Your lifestyle choices also can have a real impact on hair health.
+Your lifestyle choices also can have an impact on hair health.
 While healthy habits won’t stop hair loss, they can make hair more resilient and less likely to shed.

 • Get your vitamins.
 Proper nutrition is key to your body’s overall well-being, and that includes your hair.
 Many vitamin deficiencies can make your hair more vulnerable to breakage and shedding.
 Your healthcare provider may recommend supplements like biotin to address any deficiencies that might be causing your hair loss.